platformsh/platformsh-docs/docs/src/create-apps/workers.md

 If a worker instance needs to be updated during a new deployment, a `SIGTERM` signal will first be sent to the worker process to allow it to shut down gracefully.
-If your worker process cannot be interrupted mid-task, make sure it reacts to `SIGTERM` to pause its work gracefully.
+If your worker process can't be interrupted mid-task, make sure it reacts to `SIGTERM` to pause its work gracefully.

 If the process is still running after 15 seconds, a `SIGKILL` message will be sent that force-terminates the worker process, allowing the container to be shut down and restarted.